 This new expanded event series was a success, surpassing the goals the SolarWinds team originally set.
 Lisa explained that the registration goal for the D.C. event was exceeded by 3 percent, the Austin registration by 65 percent, and the survey attendees filled out showed a positive experience, rating the event a 4.5 out of 5.

-The SolarWinds team yielded impressive result and Lisa offers these tips to other marketers looking to
+The SolarWinds team yielded impressive result and Lisa offers these tips to other marketers looking to make an impact:

 “It’s easy to get too caught up in the buzz,” she explained.
 “I always want buzz around an event, but remember to focus on what you are trying to do with the event and how you are getting the people you want to the event.”